Ownfos/Tradungeon/README.md

 #### Survive
 - Make sure you control hunger and thirst.
-- You can loot food and water from the dungeon or buy them from NPCs.
+- You can loot food from the dungeon or buy them from NPCs.
+- Look for water tiles to stay hydrated.

 ## Development Tools
 - C++